-- 2.1 Notices to competitors of all classes will be posted on the official notice boardat: https://gbrtopper.ourclubadmin.com/notice-board.php?event=1185 Notices may also be copied to the event Telegram group. - 2.2 There will be a competitor briefing that all competitors should attend at 10:30 on the Saturday morning in the Event Hall. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
+- 2.1 Notices to competitors of all classes will be posted on the official notice boardat: https://gbrtopper.ourclubadmin.com/notice-board.php?event=1210 Notices may also be copied to the event Telegram group. - 2.2 There will be a competitor briefing for each class that all competitorsshould attendon the Saturday morning.
+For the 5.3 and 6.4 classes this briefing will be at 10:00 outside on the veranda of Whitstable YC.
+For the 4.2 class this briefing will be at 10:00 in the sailing school classroom at Whitstable YC for boats at that venue, and at 10:45 outside on the veranda of Tankerton Bay SC for boats at that venue (competitors should attend at their assigned venue).
+There willalso be a briefing for competitors in the 4.2 class (only) on the Sunday morning, at 10:00 at Whitstable YC and 10:30 at Tankerton Bay SC, in the same locations. - 2.3 Communication with competitors (including BFD notification under RRS 30.4 and Rule 42 penalty signalling under RRS P1) will be by championship number.
 This changes RRS 30.4 and P1.